-- 3. Pick up the latch plate and pull the belt across you.
-On some models you may hear a clicking sound as the shoulder belt is pulled out or when released back into the cover.
-This is the shoulder belt tension reducing feature operating properly.
-Don't let the belt get twisted. - 4.
-Push the latch plate into the buckle until it clicks.
+- Pick up the latch plate and pull the belt across you.
+(On some models, you may hear a clicking sound as the belt is pulled out.
+The clicking sound is the shoulder belt tension feature operating properly.)
+Don't let the belt get twisted. - Push the latch plate into the buckle until it clicks.
+Pull up on the latch plate to make sure it is secure.